Erwann Le Péchoux

-Erwann Le Péchoux (born 13 January 1982) is a French left-handed foil fencer.
-Le Péchoux is a four-time team European champion and four-time team world champion.
+Erwann Lucien Édouard Le Péchoux (born 13 January 1982) is a French left-handed foil fencer.
+Le Péchoux is a five-time team European champion and four-time team world champion.
 A five-time Olympian, Le Péchoux is a 2016 team Olympic silver medalist and 2021 team Olympic champion.
 Le Péchoux competed in the 2004 Athens Olympic Games, the 2008 Beijing Olympic Games, and 2012 London Olympic Games, the 2016 Rio de Janeiro Olympic Games, and the 2021 Tokyo Olympic Games.

+Biography

+Erwann Le Péchoux has three younger brothers, the eldest of whom, Hugo, is also a fencer and competes for the Cercle d'Escrime de Meyreuil in the Bouches-du-Rhône department.

+He is married to Tunisian foil fencer Inès Boubakri, the bronze medallist in the women's individual foil at the 2016 Summer Olympics in Rio de Janeiro and Tunisia's flag bearer at the opening ceremony of the 2020 Summer Olympics in Tokyo.
+His mother-in-law is Henda Zaouali, a former Tunisian international fencer who represented Tunisia at the 1996 Summer Olympics in Atlanta, competing in both the individual foil and individual épée events.
+As Tunisian law prohibited Muslim women from marrying non-Muslim men until September 2017, Le Péchoux converted to Islam in order to marry Boubakri.

+A left-handed fencer, he is nicknamed "Petit Homme" ("Little Man").